jurrish/lab-07-cowsay-server/lab-jessica/README.md

 # Cowsay App

-This app uses a simple http server to return a talking animal of your choice through a get request.
-You may also post a talking cow.
+This app uses a simple http server to return a talking animal of your choice through a GET request.
+You may also POST a talking cow.

 ## Starting the Server